Shippable/docs/sources/provision/google-cloud-with-ansible.md

 main_section: Provision
 sub_section: Provisioning Google Cloud infrastructure

-# Digital Ocean with Ansible
+# Google Cloud with Ansible
 With Shippable, you can use [Ansible](https://www.ansible.com/) from Red Hat within Pipelines to provision infrastructure on [Google Cloud](https://cloud.google.com/).
 You would do so with a `runCLI` or `runSh` job.
 Both of those jobs have ansible command line tools and google module requirements (python >= 2.6 and apache-libcloud) installed already.